Tammy Jo Kirk: Craftsman Trucks & Busch Series

 In 1997, Kirk made the next big step as she moved to the NASCAR Craftsman Truck Series.
-She signed with Geoff Bodine Racing with Loveable, a lingerie company, as the sponsor of her No. 7 Ford F-150; the sponsorship was reported to be worth $1.2 million USD.
+She signed with Geoff Bodine Racing with Loveable, a lingerie company, as the sponsor of her No. 7 Ford F-150; the sponsorship was reported to be worth US$1.2 million.
 She made her debut in 1997 at the Walt Disney World Speedway, qualifying 9th and finishing 24th; she was the first female driver to compete in the series.
-Two races later at Portland Speedway, she qualified 3rd.
+Two races later at Portland Speedway, she qualified third.
 Her best finish that year was an 11th at Heartland Park Topeka.
 After the Federated Auto Parts 250, she was released, but was able to run one race apiece with MacDonald Motorsports and Circle Bar Racing.
 The race with Circle Bar came to a premature end when Kirk became uneasy in the driver's seat, claiming the pillows she was sitting on made it feel like she was "falling out of the seat" in the turns.
 When the season was over, she had run 19 of 26 races and had finished seventh in the Rookie of the Year chase.

-For 1998, she started her own team.
+For 1998, Kirk started her own team.
 Unfortunately, she only made thirteen starts because of a lack of sponsors for her No. 51 Ford.
-The season was marked with 6 DNF's.
+The season was marked with six DNF's.
 Her best finish that year was 13th at Bristol.
 She finished 29th in points that year.
 Despite her best efforts, she still did not acquire any sponsors, and she shut down her team in 1999.
 She would not race in the Truck Series again; her best career finish in the series was 11th, at Heartland Park Topeka in 1997.

-In 2003, she returned to NASCAR, driving the No. 49 Advil Ford Taurus for Jay Robinson Racing in the Busch Series.
+In 2003, Kirk returned to NASCAR, driving the No. 49 Advil Ford Taurus for Jay Robinson Racing in the Busch Series.
 In 15 races, her best finish was 21st at the Trim Spa Dream Body 250.
 After the season was over, she was released from the ride; she retired from racing, and currently works as a motorcycle dealer in her hometown of Dalton.